learn-co-curriculum/reading-ios-variables-and-data-types/README.md

 1. Connect the basic nature of variables in programming to variables in algebra.
 2. Declare and define a variable.
-3. Redefine an existing variable, and redefinite it using itself.
+3. Redefine an existing variable, and redefine it using itself.
 4. Recognize the basic distinction between objects and primitives, and the role of `*` ("star") in variable declarations.